archethic-foundation/project-management/sprint_19_summary.md

 archethic-foundation/archethic-node#696 Do not send replication message if validation has error                     | Pending.          |
 archethic-foundation/archethic-node#710 Use asynchronous connection                                                 | Pending.          |
 archethic-foundation/archethic-node#695 Number of validation nodes should not be more than replica number           | Pending.          |
-archethic-foundation/archethic-node#699 Oracle live display new oracle summary on any page                          | Pending.          |
+archethic-foundation/archethic-node#699 Oracle live display new oracle summary on any page                          | Done.          |
 archethic-foundation/archethic-node#645 Fix self-repair notifier                                                    | Pending.          |
 archethic-foundation/archethic-node#566 Notify beacon summary in case of network topology change                    | Pending.          |
 archethic-foundation/archethic-node#642 Improving connection timeout                                                | Pending.          |